OfficeDev/office-js-docs-pr.fr-fr/docs/excel/excel-add-ins-pivottables.md

     pivotTable.rowHierarchies.add(pivotTable.hierarchies.getItem("Farm"));
     pivotTable.rowHierarchies.add(pivotTable.hierarchies.getItem("Type"));

-    // "Crates Sold at Farm" and "Crates Sold Wholesale" are the heirarchies that will have their data aggregated (summed in this case) pivotTable.dataHierarchies.add(pivotTable.hierarchies.getItem("Crates Sold at Farm"));
+    // "Crates Sold at Farm" and "Crates Sold Wholesale" are the hierarchies
+    // that will have their data aggregated (summed in this case) pivotTable.dataHierarchies.add(pivotTable.hierarchies.getItem("Crates Sold at Farm"));
     pivotTable.dataHierarchies.add(pivotTable.hierarchies.getItem("Crates Sold Wholesale"));